 There are a lot of ways you can benefit from offering bulk rates in your online store.
 Most importantly, it offers a simple way to drive conversions and boost your profits.
 Offering lower prices for large orders encourages customers to buy more and helps establish mutually-beneficial long-term relationships with profitable clients.
 It also helps you expand your business over time.

 How To Implement WooCommerce Bulk Pricing (In 4 Steps)

 Once you understand the benefits of bulk pricing, you may be eager to have it on your WordPress site.
 Let’s explore how you can do so in just four steps.
 Keep in mind that for this tutorial, we’re going to assume that your WooCommerce store is already set up.

 Step 1: Install Wholesale Suite and activate your premium license

 Locate them through either method, then download the .zip files to your computer.
-Take note of your license key, and you can get started with the installation.
+Once you’ve taken note of your license key, you can get started with the installation.